 top of page

-The Community-Wide Food and Goods Rescue Initiative is a vital project addressing the environmental, social, and economic challenges posed by food and goods waste.
-With 20% of all produced food ending up in landfills—70% of which is still perfectly edible—the environmental impact is severe.
-Decomposing food waste emits methane, a greenhouse gas 28–36 times more potent than CO₂, significantly contributing to global warming.
+The Community-Wide Food and Goods Rescue Initiative is a collaborative project addressing the environmental, social, and economic challenges created by food and goods waste.
+Globally, around 20% of all food produced ends up in landfill, and alarmingly, up to 70% of this food is still perfectly edible.
+When food decomposes in landfill, it releases methane, a greenhouse gas 28–36 times more potent than carbon dioxide, making food waste a significant contributor to climate change.

 Understanding Food Waste Across the Supply Chain